Better understanding learning management and eLearning

 Try an LMS

 Rather than making a purchase you are not sure about, Litmos offers a free trial of their vendor supported LMS software.
 Before you commit to a purchase, you have an opportunity to try all of their features for yourself.
-Give it a try to see how this software can help you and your organization with learning management.
+Give it a try to see how this software can help you and your organization manage your learning programs.